 There are lots of myths and misconceptions about the COVID-19 vaccines.
-In this article, we have provided the truth and facts about the common myths that surround COVID-19 vaccines.
+In this article, we have provided the facts about the common myths that surround COVID-19 vaccines.
 The proper information will help the public in understanding the actual usage of vaccines and accept them.

 1) Myth: COVID-19 vaccines were developed rapidly, and so they are not reliable.

 Fact: COVID-19 vaccines, or any other vaccine for that purpose, undergoes extensive testing before getting approved.
 They undergo various clinical trials to meet safety standards.
 The clinical trials carried out for the vaccines help in the approval of the vaccinations.
 Several pieces of information were already available about other Coronaviruses like SARS (severe acute respiratory syndrome) and MERS (Middle East respiratory syndrome).
 So, researchers were able to develop the vaccines quickly, and we have to be really grateful for the rapid development of COVID-19 vaccines.

 2) Myth: COVID-19 vaccines cause allergic reactions in all.

 Fact: It is true that some people develop allergic reactions after receiving COVID-19 vaccines.
 But, it is not applicable for all of them.
 If you are a healthy individual, it is absolutely fine to receive the COVID-19 vaccine.
 People who have a previous history of severe allergy should consult a doctor before getting the vaccine.

 3) Myth: COVID-19 vaccine can result in life-threatening side effects.